 Ultimately, if you have a good person on your hands you should both want to make the relationship work.
 I think communication is central to that.
 If someone is reliable on their email or phone or whatever, then really what’s the difference between that and having them in the office on staff except that you’re not paying for their desk space?

 AS SOMEONE WHO WORKS WITH SOME OF THE BEST INTERIM CMOS (AND AS ONE YOURSELF!), WHAT DO YOU LOVE MOST ABOUT WORKING AS A CONTRACTOR?
 WHAT IS IT THAT DRAWS PEOPLE TO WORKING MORE FLEXIBLY?

 What I love most about it is getting the opportunity to work with lots of different people in different industries and make a difference for them.

 What I think other people get out of it?
 I think they enjoy the variety, but I also think it’s about lifestyle.
 We don’t live in a world anymore where people only think about the amount of money they make.
 We all want a little more work/life balance.
 We want to give back, be helpful, and have the opportunity to work from home or be in charge of our own schedules a little more.
 I think that’s why interim really works across a variety of skillsets – younger people want more time with their kids, or to live by the sea and not to commute every day.

 Those of us who have already had successful CMO careers want to keep working and sharing what we know, but we want the ability to pick and choose our engagements.
 Just like our clients want to be able to choose who they work with.

-If you’d like to have a discussion about how you could effectively use freelance marketers, please get in touch!Posted almost 2 years ago
+If you’d like to have a discussion about how you could effectively use freelance marketers, please get in touch!Posted about 2 years ago